ssilwa/ChaosGame.jl/README.md

 Plots the iterations of the Chaos game for various inputs.
-For more information about the chaos game, see [here.](http://mathworld.wolfram.com/ChaosGame.html)This ca
+For more information about the chaos game, see [here.](http://mathworld.wolfram.com/ChaosGame.html)
 This can be used to create various fractals such as the sirpinski triangle (see attached images for more examples).
 Simply load it into Julia and type
 ```` Julia